FoundationDB/fdb-kubernetes-operator/docs/design/process_group_crd.md

 The `FoundationDBProcessGroup` CRD will get some of fields that are currently represented in the FDB cluster CRD e.g. similar to a `ReplicaSet` that mirrors some of th fields from a `Deployment`:

 - The final [ProcessSettings](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/docs/cluster_spec.md#processsettings) for the specific process.
-- `instanceIDPrefix` for the created resources.
+- `processGroupIDPrefix` for the created resources.
 - Part of the [ServiceConfig](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/docs/cluster_spec.md#serviceconfig) once we support to override fields in the created services.
 - `storageServersPerPod`.
 - `logGroup`.